plasmapip/plasmapip.github.io/_posts/2020-01-01-1_PipPixelShaderDv1_XX.md

 These clips started with a blank three-channel image matrix and use math to change the RGB color values of each pixel.
 No external images or video inputs.

-The two below inculde audio from my early attempts at LSDJ:
+The two below include audio from my early attempts at LSDJ:
 {%
   include embed/video.html
   src='https://res.cloudinary.com/dp5qoqnat/video/upload/PipPixShaderV1_8GooLSDJaudioLOOP_PlasmaPip_kijgff.mp4'